-As it developed in my mind and then all the way to delivery on Sunday, my final message became a love letter to this beloved church.
+My final message as pastor at Cross Church became a love letter to this beloved church.
+Because I love this church I reflected on something every pastor should consider: how to leave your church well.
 Playing off of Paul’s example in Acts 20 when he met the leaders of his beloved church at Ephesus on the shores of the Mediterranean and gave them one final word of encouragement, I wanted to leave Cross Church with one final word based on “things I have learned in my time at Cross Church.”
 In reality the list is LONG.
-But on Sunday I gave them the short list:
+But I gave them the short list:

 - God can use anybody.